Close mobile menu

 For Brand New Engineering (BEng) students:

-Brand New Engineering (BEng) Students Request Form.
+Brand New Engineering (BEng) Students Request Form

-For all other Engineering (BEng) students OR previous Engineering (BEng)students looking to repeat a course:
+For all other Engineering (BEng) students OR previous Engineering (BEng) students looking to repeat a course:

-Upper Year Students Request Permission Form for ENG 1101, ENG 1102 until September 1, 2023.
-After September 1, 2023, please e-mail requests to eng@lassonde.yorku.ca
+Upper Year Students Request Permission Form for ENG 1101, ENG 1102.
+If/when the form is inactive, please e-mail requests to eng@lassonde.yorku.ca.

 For Brand New Engineering (BEng) students:

-Brand New Engineering (BEng) Students Request Form.
+Brand New Engineering (BEng) Students Request Form

-For all other Engineering (BEng) students OR previous Engineering (BEng)students looking to repeat a course:
+For all other Engineering (BEng) students OR previous Engineering (BEng) students looking to repeat a course:

 Upper Year Students Request Permission Form for CHEM 1100, ESSE 1012, PHYS 1800, PHYS 1801

-At the beginning of each term, Lassonde courses will be closed for pre-requisite checking.
+At the beginning of each term, Lassonde courses will be closed for prerequisite checking.
 When this happens, you will receive a message in REM that states “the course is reserved, please contact the department.”
 If you are unable to enrol via REM, refer to our updated BEng Enrolment Troubleshooting Guide.

 If you lack one of the stated pre-requisites for ENG 4000 6.00 Engineering Project (Capstone), you may apply for consideration to waive or alter the ENG 4000 pre-requisites.
 If you have any questions or concerns about your form submission, you may e-mail eng@lassonde.yorku.ca for assistance.